smajeti22/hadoop-linux-utils/log-merger/README.md

--i,--input <file(s)>            the log files (comma separated) -m,--marker                     if a marker for each file should be inserted -o,--output <file>              the output file -tf,--timestamp-format <tf>     the timestamp format (e.g. yyyy-MM-dd'T'HH:mm:ss.SSSXXX) -v,--verbose                    outputs additional logging information
+-i,--input <file(s)>            the log files (comma separated) -m,--marker                     if a marker for each file should be inserted -o,--output <file>              the output file -tf,--timestamp-format <tf>     the timestamp format (e.g. yyyy-MM-dd HH:mm:ss.SSSXXX) -v,--verbose                    outputs additional logging information
 ```
-When a file contains date and time in separate fields (e.g. 2015-08-29 14:15:30,472) you can provide the options `-d " " -tf "yyyy-MM-dd'T'HH:mm:ss,SSS" -f 1,2`
+When a file contains date and time in separate fields (e.g. 2015-08-29 14:15:30,472) you can provide the options `-d " " -tf "yyyy-MM-dd HH:mm:ss,SSS" -f 1,2`
 as the fields one and two are concatenated and parsed as one field according to the specified timestamp format.

 The option `--marker` inserts a maker like `[0]` at the beginning of each line into the output to indicate from which file the current line stems.
 The